dotnet/docfx/docs/designs/multiple-docsets.md

 ## Configuration

 `docsets.yml` is the config file to describe a collection of docsets under multiple docsets setup for a repository.
 It contains a `docsets` property that describes the location of docsets managed by this repository.
-The value is an arry of glob patterns that matches the folder path of each docset relative to `docsets.yml`, it could be short circuited to a single string glob if there is only one glob:
+The value is an array of glob patterns that matches the folder path of each docset relative to `docsets.yml`, it could be short circuited to a string if there is only one glob:

 ```yml
 docsets: